nextgis/docs_ngweb/source/mapstyles.rst

 .. sectionauthor:: Artem Svetlov <artem.svetlov@nextgis.ru>

-.. _ngweb_style_create:
+.. _ngw_style_create:

 Vector layer styles
 =====================

 Styles describe a way of rendering for geodata and are one of the resources of NGW.
 Style is added to a map to display geodata.

 Creation of style
 ----------------------------------

 Style is related to a single layer so there is no item "Style" in the main resources list.
 To create a style you need to open layer properties of the layer you want create style for.
 In layer properties page click:
 :menuselection:`Create resource --> MapServer style`.
 A create resource page for a new style will be opened.
 You have an option to import a QML style from QGIS or enter the style manually.

 QML style will be converted to internal system format during import.
 Currently only basic geometry renderer settings are imported.
 If a style has a selection by query the empty option should be placed at the end (it is placed first after import from QGIS).